cynsdaemon/feed-reader-testing/README.md

 This repo serves as a home for the 'Feed Reader Testing' project in the Udacity [Frontend Web Development](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) Nanodegree.

-This project is an exercise writing tests against a pre-existing application, and a study of test-driven development.
+This project is an exercise for writing tests against a pre-existing application, and a study of test-driven development.

 The Feed Reader is a web-based application that reads [RSS feeds](https://en.wikipedia.org/wiki/RSS).
 It uses the Google Feed Reader API and stores RSS feeds as a JSON object.
 The unit tests are written with [Jasmine](http://jasmine.github.io/), a JavaScript behavioral test suite developed by [Pivotal Labs](https://pivotal.io/open-source).